modevar/modevar.github.io/_pages/submission.md

 Submission types: Authors interested in participating in the workshop are requested to submit either:

 Regular paper (max.
-8 pages) that presents original research, lessons learned, or a well-argued vision related (but not limited) to the topics on variability modelling languages.
+8 pages + 2 for references) that presents original research, lessons learned, or a well-argued vision related (but not limited) to the topics on variability modelling languages.

-Short paper (4 pages) that describes sound new ideas and concepts that are under research or experimental studies.
+Short paper (max.
+4 pages + 2 for references) that describes sound new ideas and concepts that are under research or experimental studies.

-Tool paper (4 pages) that describes a novel tool or sufficient increment of an existing tool targeting variability modelling languages.
+Tool paper (max.
+4 pages + 2 for references) that describes a novel tool or sufficient increment of an existing tool targeting variability modelling languages.

 Format: Submissions must adhere to the latest ACM Master Article Template.
 Templates for Word and LaTeX are available at https://www.acm.org/publications/proceedings-template
 Latex users are indicated to use the “sigconf” option, so they are recommended to use the template that can be found in “sample-sigconf.tex”.